HL7/davinci-deqm/source/pages/index.md

     - [Medication Reconciliation (MRP)]\: This example shows how to implement a data exchange, and individual and summary measure reporting for the medication reconciliation post-discharge measure.

-    - [Colorectal Cancer Screening (COL)]\: The colonoscopy measure (HEDIS Colorectal Cancer Screening/CMS130) is an example of a process measure evaluating screenings for preventive health services.
+    - [Colorectal Cancer Screening (COL)]\: The colonoscopy measure is an example of a process measure evaluating screenings for preventive health services.
 Screening measures assess the number of eligible persons receiving clinical guideline recommended screening for all patients in the population receiving care during the measurement period.

     - [Venous Thromboembolism Prophylaxis (VTE-1)]\: This example is based on an existing CMS Eligible Hospital program measure (CMS108v7).
 It is an example of a process measure, using proportion scoring and is within the Preventative Care Meaningful Measure Area.